furzing/leakWhisperer/API_DOCUMENTATION.md

 # LeakWhisperer API Documentation

 Complete API reference for frontend integration with the LeakWhisperer backend.
+Audio transcription is executed via the free HuggingFace Inference API (Whisper Tiny), so production deployments should set the `HF_API_TOKEN` environment variable to avoid rate limits.

 ## Base URL